charmbracelet/bubbletea/tutorials/patterns/README.md

 [Source](https://github.com/charmbracelet/bubbles/blob/master/spinner/spinner.go#L195-L203l)

-## I want my Bubble Tea program to display external processes
+## "I want my Bubble Tea program to display external processes"

-How do I send information to my Bubble Tea app?
+You can send information from outside processes to your Bubble Tea app.
 There are a couple of examples on how to handle this behavior in the Bubble Tea Repo:
 - [downloading a file and feeding the progress to Bubble Tea][progress-download]
 - [a `p.Send` example that simulates a message from outside the program][send-msg].

 <img width="800" src="https://github.com/charmbracelet/bubbletea/blob/master/examples/send-msg/send-msg.gif" />

 The goal here is to have the external process run in a [Goroutine][goroutine].

+The steps are as follows:
 1. Create a new `tea.Program` with your model.
 2. Start a Goroutine for the external process you want to document in your Bubble Tea program.